Killer Beez host 150-strong party after motorway chaos

 A 150-strong party capped off a day of drama yesterday after Killer Beez gang members descended on the tiny community of Ramarama.

-A crash involving Killer Beez gang members earlier in the day had caused chaos on Auckland's Southern Motorway with footage of an injured man lying on the ground and damaged bikes being wheeled off the road.
+A crash involving Killer Beez gang members earlier that afternoon had caused chaos on Auckland's Southern Motorway with footage of an injured man lying on the ground and damaged bikes being wheeled off the road.

-Earlier on Saturday the gang held its annual general meeting which saw 300 bikies descend on Ramarama, south of Auckland.
+On Saturday the gang held its annual general meeting which saw 300 bikies gather at Ramarama, south of Auckland.
+As part of the that meeting, gang members went on a drive through Auckland.

+The accident occurred shortly after the Killer Beez bikies went through a police road block in Ramarama, travelling north.

 A witness, who didn't want to be named, said they saw the commotion on the motorway about 1pm on Saturday, near the East Tamaki exit.

-A separate source confirmed to the Herald the crash involved Killer Beez members during their drive through Auckland as part of their annual general meeting.

-Later in the day, the gang returned to the Country Inn Motel.
+Later in the day after the crash, the gang returned to the Country Inn Motel at Ramarama.

-The manager of the Country Inn motel at Ramarama, who called himself "Q" Hapuku, today said the gang members set up a marquee for dinner and a had a few bands.
+The manager of the motel, who called himself "Q" Hapuku, today said the gang members set up a marquee for dinner and a had a few bands.
 The event catered for 150 people, he said.

 There were no issues with members of the gang and Q Hapuku said they were well-behaved and respectful of the property, he said.